brianjpetersen/aaakit/README.md

 # aaakit
-Robust and Fast Rational Polynomial Fitting using AAA
+Robust and fast rational polynomial fitting using AAA.